19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 34/2005, wef Y/A 2005 and Sub Ys/A:2005-ACT-34]

-“local employee” means a full-time or part-time employee who is a citizen or permanent resident of Singapore;
+“local employee” means a full‑time or part‑time employee who is a citizen or permanent resident of Singapore;

 [Act 34/2005, wef Y/A 2005 and Sub Ys/A:2005-ACT-34]